 Glyphosate is broad-spectrum herbicide, meaning that it kills a wide variety of vegetation.
 It acts somewhat indiscriminately on plants, except on the previously mentioned glyphosate resistant genetically modified crops.
 But what glyphosate also kills is microbial life in the soil.
 This is a big problem because we need healthy soil, full of beneficial microorganisms, to grow healthy food!
 In addition, glyphosate chelates, or binds, minerals which makes them unavailable for plant uptake.
 In other words, the nutrient value of your carrots and kale have been compromised, thanks to glyphosate’s mineral greed.

-When people ingest glyphosate, it acts as a broad-spectrum antibiotic in our gastrointestinal tract.
-Essentially, glyphosate “has been shown to disrupt gut bacteria in animals, preferentially killing beneficial forms and causing an overgrowth of pathogens3hence affecting our immune health.
+When people ingest glyphosate, it may act as a broad-spectrum antibiotic in our gastrointestinal tract.
+Essentially, glyphosate “has been shown to disrupt gut bacteria in animals, preferentially killing beneficial forms and causing an overgrowth of pathogensFootnote 3 hence affecting our immune health.
 As people often turn to probiotics to restore the balance of beneficial gut bacteria after a round of flora-destructive antibiotics, consider the detrimental effect a routine ingestion of glyphosate, an antibiotic in itself, could have.
-Furthermore, studies have shown glyphosate exposure to speed up the resistance to antibioticswhen they are needed.
+Furthermore, studies have provided evidence that glyphosate exposure can speed up the resistance to antibiotics when they are needed.
 It’s a vicious cycle.

 Act to avoid it